 The present investigation was undertaken during autumn-winter season of 2010-2013 at the Department of Vegetable Crops, Bidhan Chandra Krishi Viswavidyalaya, Mohanpur, West Bengal.
-Pre-soaked seeds (6 h, in water) of Patharkutchi (highly adaptable local cultivar of West Bengal,
+Pre-soaked seeds (6 h, in water) of Patharkutchi (highly adaptable local cultivar of West Bengal, India) and Alisa Craig (old and popular cultivar of England) were treated with freshly prepared 0.05, 0.10, 0.15, 0.20 and 0.25% (V/V) EMS solution

-India) and Alisa Craig (old and popular cultivar of England) were treated with freshly prepared 0.05, 0.10, 0.15, 0.20 and 0.25% (V/V) EMS solution (Sigma Chemical Company, USA) in phosphate buffer (pH 7.0) for 6 h at 25±2 C° and rinsed thoroughly in running water for an hour and dried before sowing.
-The gamma radiation was given to the dry seeds at National Botanical Research Institute, Lucknow, India with 50, 100, 150, 200 and 250Gy gamma ray (Co60 as source).
-Sowing was done in three replications (100 seeds in each) along with their parents (non-treated seeds) at Central Research Farm, Gayeshpur, Bidhan Chandra Krishi Viswavidyalaya situated at 22°57'N lat and 88°20'E long with an average altitude of 9.75 m above the mean sea level.
-Germination % at 12 days after sowing and seedling height at 25 days after sowing and pollen viability (pollen stainability with 1% acetocarmin solution) were determined in M1 generation over control and were referred to as lethality (L), injury (I) and sterility (S), respectively.
+(Sigma Chemical Company, USA) in phosphate buffer (pH 7.0) for 6 h at 25±2 C° and rinsed thoroughly in running water for an hour and dried before sowing.
+The dry seeds of above cultivars were subjected to the gamma irradiation at National Botanical Research Institute, Lucknow, India with 50, 100, 150, 200 and 250 Gy gamma ray using Co^{60} as source.
+The crop was raised with three replications (100 seeds in each) along with control (non-treated seeds) at Central Research Farm.
+Gayeshpur, Bidhan Chandra Krishi Viswavidyalaya situated at 22°57'N lat and 88°20'E long with an average altitude of 9.75 m above the mean sea level.
+Germination % at 12 days after sowing and seedling height at 25 days after sowing and pollen fertility (pollen stainability with 1% acetocarmin solution) were determined in M1 generation over control and were referred to as lethality (L), injury (I) and sterility (S), respectively.
 LD50 dose (the dose required to kill 50% population) were determined by probit analysis (Finney, 1971).
-Seeds of the M_1 generation for each treatment were adavanced to raise the M_2 generation along with the parents.
-Chlorophyll deficient mutants (both viable and nonviable) in M2 progenies were recorded to determine the chlorophyll mutation frequency.
+Seeds of the M_1 generation from each treatment were advanced to M2 generation.
+Chlorophyll deficient mutants (both viable and non-viable) in M2 progenies were recorded to determine the chlorophyll mutation frequency.
 Total mutation frequency (Mf) was determined as % of mutated M2 progenies.
-Mutagenic efficiency was determined using standard formula i.e., (Mf/L); (Mf/I) and
+Mutagenic efficiency was determined using standard formula i.e., (Mf/L); (Mf/I) and (Mf/S)

-(Mf/S) (Konzak et al., 1965).
-The mutagenic effectiveness was determined by using the formula Mf x 100/KR or (Mf x 100)/(C x T) where, KR, T and C indicates dose of radiation in kilo rad, duration of treatment in hours and percent concentration of EMS solution, respectively (Konzak et al., 1965).
+(Konzak et al., 1965).
+The mutagenic effectiveness was determined by using the formula Mf x 100/KR or (Mf x 100)/(C x T) where, KR, T and C indicates dose of radiation in kilorad, duration of treatment in hours and percent concentration of EMS solution, respectively (Konzak et al., 1965).
 Useful promising mutants were identified in M2 generation and were confirmed in M_3 and M_4 generations.
-Observations on different quantitative (viz., plant height, days to first flower, fruit per plant, fruit weight) and qualitative traits viz., total leaf chlorophyll, lycopene, β -carotene, ascorbic acid as per Sadasivam and Manickam (1996), total sugar as per Dubois et al. (1956), total phenol content as per Singleton et al. (1999) were collected.
-To study the degree of tolerance under the natural infection of Alternaria solani, infected leaf sample was collected and surface-sterilized with NaClO solution (2 min) diluted to give 2% v/v available chlorine, rinsed with sterile distilled water, placed on potato dextrose agar (PDA) and incubated at 27±1 C°.
-The fungus was identified based on morphological characteristics.
+Observations on different quantitative traits namely plant height, days to first flowering, fruit per plant, fruit weight and qualitative traits namely total leaf chlorophyll, lycopene, βcarotene, ascorbic acid as per Sadasivam and Manickam (1996), total sugar as per Dubois et al. (1956), total phenol content as per Singleton et al. (1999) were recorded.
+To study the degree of tolerance under the natural infection of Alternaria solani, infected leaf sample was collected and surface-sterilized with NaClO solution (2 min) diluted to give 2% (v/v) available chlorine, rinsed with sterile distilled water, placed on potato dextrose agar (PDA) and incubated at 27±1°C. The fungus was identified based on morphological characteristics.
 The pathogenecity study through Koch's postulates was completed by detach leaf technique.
 Alternaria solani was re-isolated from the lesions.
 Randomly collected 10 leaves from each 10 plants and each treatment were considered as sample.
-The percent disease index (PDI) was calculated using the standard formula (Wheeler, 1969) and percentage of the infected area of leaves was measured using the disease rating 0-4 scale given by Peteira et al., 2002 (0 = no symptoms, 1 = 0-10%, 2=10-25%, 3 = 25-50%, and 4 = 50-100%).
+The percent disease index (PDI) was calculated using the standard formula (Wheeler, 1969) and percentage of the infected area of leaves was measured using the disease rating 0-4 scale given by Peteira et al. (2002) (0 = no symptoms, 1 = 0-10%, 2=10-25%, 3 = 25-50%, and 4 = 50-100%).
 Data were processed by analysis of variance and Duncan's multiple range test of the SPSS program version 17 was used for the comparison among treatment means.

-Result and discussion
+Results and discussion